Azure/PSRule.Rules.Azure/docs/features.md

 Templates should be reusable, but this creates problems for testing when functions, conditions and copy loops are used.
 Template parameters could completely change the type, number of, or configuration of resources.

-PSRule resolves template/ parameters to allow analysis of the resources that would be deployed based on provided parameters.
+PSRule resolves templates to allow analysis of the resources that would be deployed based on provided parameters.

 #### Standard library of tests

-When building unit tests for Azure resources starting with an empty repository can be a daunting experience.
+When building unit tests for Azure resources, starting with an empty repository can be a daunting experience.
 While there are several open source repositories and samples around to get you started, you need to integrate these yourself.

 _PSRule for Azure_ is distributed as a PowerShell module using the PowerShell Gallery.